cordialgerm/foe_foundry/data/5e_canonical/scout.md

 ***Longbow***. *Ranged Weapon Attack:* +4 to hit, ranged 150/600 ft., one target. *Hit:* 6 (1d8 + 2) piercing damage.

 **Scouts** are skilled hunters and trackers who offer their services for a fee.
-Most hunt wild game, but a few work as bounty hunters, serve as guides, or provide military reconnaissance.
+Most hunt wild game, but a few work as bounty hunters, serve as guides, or provide military reconnaissance.</statblock>